japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 It <<setupAndStartListenerBus, registers user-defined listeners and starts `SparkListenerEvent` event delivery to the listeners>>.

 [[postEnvironmentUpdate]]
-`postEnvironmentUpdate` is called that posts xref:ROOT:SparkListener.adoc#SparkListenerEnvironmentUpdate[SparkListenerEnvironmentUpdate] message on xref:scheduler:LiveListenerBus.adoc[] with information about Task Scheduler's scheduling mode, added jar and file paths, and other environmental details.
-They are displayed in web UI's link:spark-webui-environment.adoc[Environment tab].
+`postEnvironmentUpdate` is called that posts ROOT:SparkListener.md#SparkListenerEnvironmentUpdate[SparkListenerEnvironmentUpdate] message on scheduler:LiveListenerBus.md[] with information about Task Scheduler's scheduling mode, added jar and file paths, and other environmental details.
+They are displayed in web UI's spark-webui-environment.md[Environment tab].

 [[postApplicationStart]]
-xref:ROOT:SparkListener.adoc#SparkListenerApplicationStart[SparkListenerApplicationStart] message is posted to xref:scheduler:LiveListenerBus.adoc[] (using the internal `postApplicationStart` method).
+ROOT:SparkListener.md#SparkListenerApplicationStart[SparkListenerApplicationStart] message is posted to scheduler:LiveListenerBus.md[] (using the internal `postApplicationStart` method).

 [[postStartHook]]
-`TaskScheduler` xref:scheduler:TaskScheduler.adoc#postStartHook[is notified that `SparkContext` is almost fully initialized].
+`TaskScheduler` scheduler:TaskScheduler.md#postStartHook[is notified that `SparkContext` is almost fully initialized].

-NOTE: xref:scheduler:TaskScheduler.adoc#postStartHook[TaskScheduler.postStartHook] does nothing by default, but custom implementations offer more advanced features, i.e. `TaskSchedulerImpl` xref:scheduler:TaskSchedulerImpl.adoc#postStartHook[blocks the current thread until `SchedulerBackend` is ready].
+NOTE: scheduler:TaskScheduler.md#postStartHook[TaskScheduler.postStartHook] does nothing by default, but custom implementations offer more advanced features, i.e. `TaskSchedulerImpl` scheduler:TaskSchedulerImpl.md#postStartHook[blocks the current thread until `SchedulerBackend` is ready].
 There is also `YarnClusterScheduler` for Spark on YARN in `cluster` deploy mode.

 === [[registerSource]] Registering Metrics Sources

-`SparkContext` requests `MetricsSystem` to link:spark-metrics-MetricsSystem.adoc#registerSource[register metrics sources] for the following services:
+`SparkContext` requests `MetricsSystem` to spark-metrics-MetricsSystem.md#registerSource[register metrics sources] for the following services:

-. xref:scheduler:DAGScheduler.adoc#metricsSource[DAGScheduler]
+. scheduler:DAGScheduler.md#metricsSource[DAGScheduler]
-. link:spark-BlockManager-BlockManagerSource.adoc[BlockManager]
+. spark-BlockManager-BlockManagerSource.md[BlockManager]
-. link:spark-ExecutorAllocationManager.adoc#executorAllocationManagerSource[ExecutorAllocationManager] (for xref:ROOT:spark-dynamic-allocation.adoc[])
+. spark-ExecutorAllocationManager.md#executorAllocationManagerSource[ExecutorAllocationManager] (for ROOT:spark-dynamic-allocation.md[])

 === [[addShutdownHook]] Adding Shutdown Hook